Pregnancy: Nosebleeds and Bleeding GumsSkip to the navigation

-Increased blood flow to the mucous membranes of the mouth and gums during pregnancy may also cause bleeding, especially when you brush your teeth.
-Your gums may appear more swollen than usual.
-Try using a soft-bristled toothbrush.
+You also have more blood flow to the mucous membranes of the mouth and gums when you are pregnant.
+This may also cause bleeding, especially when you brush your teeth.
+Your gums may be more swollen than usual.
+Try using a toothbrush with soft bristles.

 Regular visits to your dentist during pregnancy are important to prevent problems.
-Inform your dentist of your pregnancy.
-Some dental work (usually any dental procedures requiring anesthesia or X-rays) may be postponed until after you deliver.
+Tell your dentist that you are pregnant.
+Some dental work may be postponed until after your baby is born.
+(So you might have to wait to have dental work that requires anesthesia or X-rays.)

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Kathleen Romito, MD - Family Medicine